parisodlab/dry-guide/docs/ena.md

 # Uploading sequence data to ENA

-For each project, it is important to also upload the FASTQ files and other raw sequncing files to ENA as soon as the sequencing data arrives. **If the study ID already exists, you can create a new sample ID link to the existing study ID**.
+For each project, it is important to also upload the FASTQ files and other raw sequncing files to ENA or SRA (See: __sra.md__) as soon as the sequencing data arrives. **If the study ID already exists, you can create a new sample ID link to the existing study ID**.
 If there is no previous study ID, you can create a new study ID and add all relevant data.
 See below for more instructions.

 ## ENA submission